herme063/thumbnailer/README.md

 a batch script to generate thumbnails in place

 ## Prerequisites
-Make sure to [imagemagick](https://www.imagemagick.org/script/download.php) first with ffmpeg.
+Make sure to install [imagemagick](https://www.imagemagick.org/script/download.php) first with ffmpeg.

 ## Usage
 Drop the script file in a folder containing videos, then run it.
 It will generate animated thumbnails.